 1. Will we be the only ones doing it?
 Is it crowded?

 The Portuguese section of the route is not much travelled.
-When I walked it in May 2006, I encountered only 3 pilgrims between Porto and the Spanish border.
+When we walked it in May 2006, we encountered only 3 pilgrims between Porto and the Spanish border.
 Much has changed since then but it is a lot less crowded than the Frances for example.

 The Spanish section is much more travelled, and you can usually rely on finding company in the refugios and meeting some other pilgrims during the day.
 But do not think the Camino Portugues has anything like the number of pilgrims on the Camino Francés – that is one of its joys!